Ireland Dilapidations & the Statutory Damages Cap: How Irish Tenants Limit End-of-Term Exposure

 The renunciation deed — and why it matters for dilapidations

-Under the Landlord and Tenant (Amendment) Act 1980, business tenants who have occupied for 5+ years and met the "business equity" test have statutory rights to a new tenancy at expiry.
+Under the Landlord and Tenant (Amendment) Act 1980, business tenants who have occupied for 5+ years and met the "business equity" test have statutory rights to a new tenancy at expiry (section 16).
 These rights — known colloquially as 1980 Act renewal rights — are waived only by a properly executed renunciation deed signed before the lease commences, with the tenant having received independent legal advice.

 The interaction with dilapidations: